'How was your experience today?'

 We recognise that these two steps are very broad and somewhat vague - that’s because customer experience is one of the most comprehensive and complicated areas of analytics!
 There are a myriad of different solutions that fall under the umbrella of ‘customer experience’, one of which is actually Marketing Personalisation as mentioned (and linked) above.

-For more in-depth information about customer segmentation, check out Datamine's free whitepaper on the subject.
+For more in-depth information about customer segmentation, check out the Datamine Guide to Customer Segmentation below.
 If you have a specific challenge regarding customer experience that this article didn’t address, feel free to submit a consultation request to Datamine - we’d be happy to take a look at your situation and recommend a solution.

 Not yet convinced?